Motivic and $\ell$-adic realizations of the category of singularities of the zero locus of a global section of a vector bundle: The l -adic realization of the dg category of singularities of a twisted LG model of rank r

-of dg categories whenever $s_X$ is a regular section. \end{thm} \begin{proof} This is an immediate consequence of \cite[Theorem A.4]{bw15}.
+\end{thm} \begin{proof} This is an immediate consequence of \cite[Theorem A.4]{bw15}.
 Indeed, as the dg categories are triangulated, it suffices to show that the statement is true on the induced functor of triangulated categories.
 This coincides by construction with that of \textit{loc. cit.} \end{proof} \begin{rmk} We actually believe that the statement above remains true even if $s_X$ is not assumed to be regular, as long as one considers the derived zero loci instead of the classical ones. \end{rmk}